Sairyss/domain-driven-hexagon/README.md

 Also, following CQS from the start will facilitate separating write and read models into different databases (CQRS) if someday in the future the need for it arises.

 **Note**: NestJS provides a package for CQRS that can be used as an alternative to code examples presented in this repo: [NestJS CQRS](https://docs.nestjs.com/recipes/cqrs).
-Basically instead of `Services` you will use `Command Handlers` and instead of passing commands/queries directly to methods this package proposes a command/query bus + an event bus for events.
-But it is important to keep in mind that this package doesn't provide any consistency for emitted events (neither does [Node.js Event Emitter](https://nodejs.dev/learn/the-nodejs-event-emitter)) so it must be used carefully and will probably require some additional tools or patterns to maintain consistency.
+Basically if offers to use `Command Handlers` and instead of passing commands/queries directly to methods this package proposes a command/query bus + an event bus for events.
+But it is important to keep in mind that this package doesn't provide any consistency for emitted events (neither does [Node.js Event Emitter](https://nodejs.dev/learn/the-nodejs-event-emitter)) since there is no way to `await` for events to finish.
 More info in [Domain Events](#Domain-Events) and [Integration Events](#Integration-Events) sections below.

 Read more about CQS and CQRS: